mubtunj1/skill_up/README.md

-This is the repository SkillUp: Next.js 13,  React, Stripe, Mux, Prisma, Tailwind, MySQL
+This is the repository for SkillUp: Next.js 13,  React, Stripe, Mux, Prisma, Tailwind, MySQL

 Key Features: